• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > The Complete Guide to Electrics in the Home Including Wiring and Circuits, Switches and Sockets and Lighting > Everything You Need to Know About Wiring and Circuits – How and When You Can Do Wiring Yourself and When to Use 110 Volts and Why
+Home > Search for DIY Projects by Trade Type > Electrical DIY How To Projects including Wiring and Lighting Advice > Everything You Need to Know About Wiring and Circuits

 Understand all aspects of Wiring and Circuits when working with electricity in your own home.
 We cover everything from Ring Mains and Radial Circuits to Wiring appliances and Consumer units.
 This is the comprehensive guide to ensuring that you wire your home safely and correctly, where you are allowed to and call in the experts where you are not.